Empedocles (490 BC to 430 BC)

 This is a slight departure because we think of Hot and Dry as separating and dissociating, while Cold and Wet bring things together or connects them.
 Extreme Cold was the solid mass.

-Many of the adjectives he evaluated reduce to moist or dry because they either yield and adapt their shape or they are solid and dry.
-He continues with more terms until reaching this conclusion:
+Aristotle developed this as he tried to reduce down many qualities to their essence.
+Many of the adjectives he evaluated reduce to moist or dry because they either yield and adapt their shape or they are solid and dry and singular.

 For Fire is hot and dry, whereas Air is hot and moist (Air being a sort of aqueous vapour); and Water is cold and moist, while Earth is cold and dry.